krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cd $HOME/codalab-worksheets/codalab/apps/web
     npm install

 We use LESS and [React](http://facebook.github.io/react/)––and JSX in particular.
-Run the following to compile JSX into JS and LESS into CSS:
+Run the following to compile JSX into JS and LESS into CSS.
+You need to do this every time you change a JSX or LESS file during development:

     cd $HOME/codalab-worksheets/codalab/apps/web
     npm run build